django/djangoproject.com/README.rst

       "aws_secret_access_key": "minioadmin"
     }

-   *(Note: When running Django inside Docker Compose, set ``"aws_s3_endpoint_url": "http://minio:9000"``).*

-5. Upload a media file via the Django admin (e.g. a logo image under Fundraising -> In-kind donors at http://www.djangoproject.localhost:8000/admin/fundraising/inkinddonor/add/).
+4. Upload a media file via the Django admin (e.g. a logo image under Fundraising -> In-kind donors at http://www.djangoproject.localhost:8000/admin/fundraising/inkinddonor/add/).

-6. Verify that the uploaded file appears in the ``djangoproject`` bucket in the MinIO Console (http://localhost:9001) and can be retrieved.
+5. Verify that the uploaded file appears in the ``djangoproject`` bucket in the MinIO Console (http://localhost:9001) and can be retrieved.

 git hooks